I'm against D.I.Y. websites. There, I said it.

 Now, I'm a bit hypocritical here, because I've always built my own websites.
 However, I've been building websites since I was ten!
 I also now have years of research, marketing and design experience.
 If you insist on doing it yourself, here are some dos and don'ts!

 DO create a mobile site

 50% of the visitors (looking at the analytics of our ~50 websites) are on their phones and tablets.
 Google will punish your search results if your site isn’t mobile-friendly.
 I suggest creating a website that’s mobile-responsive.
 This way, it adjusts to every phone, tablet and phablet in between!

 For the love of cellular data, please include more than your photo and an “enter” button.
 Let me in right away—treat me like an honored guest in your home!

-DO create a "menu" with your homepage.
+DO create a "menu"